DYNATUNE-XL LONGITUDINAL DYNAMICS

 In RELEASE 8.0 all Drive-Line Rotational Inertia's are considered.

-Additionally the clutch Stall RPM parameter allows to investigate and find the optimal ICE RPM for Performance Starts. |
+The clutch Stall RPM parameter allows for the exploration and identification of the optimal Internal Combustion Engine (ICE) RPM for performance starts. |

 VEHICLE Data

-It should be mentioned that the tool is fully capable of simulating high down force vehicles and considers the effects of especially high (negative) Lift & Drag Coefficients on acceleration performance.
-The axle loads can be generated for any desired speed, if wanted |
+It's worth noting that DYNATUNE-XL DDM can effectively simulate high downforce vehicles, considering the impact of particularly high (negative) Lift and Drag Coefficients on acceleration performance.
+Axle loads can be generated for any desired speed if needed. |

 RESULTS

-As a guidance the tool calculates automatically the theoretical maximum speed that should be achievable - solely based on the amount of Power available - which will help to identify any potential issues on the selected gear ratio's or final drive.
-The tool will also automatically calculate the maximum possible accelerations for FWD or RWD and the best AWD configuration (with corresponding Front to Rear Torque Distribution) in order to achieve maximum acceleration at a given speed.
-In RELEASE 8.0 the Effect of Rotational Inertia's are documented in the Performance Figure Table. |
+As a guide, the tool automatically calculates the theoretical maximum speed achievable based solely on the available power.
+This aids in identifying any potential issues with selected gear ratios or the final drive.
+Additionally, the tool calculates the maximum possible accelerations for FWD or RWD and the optimal AWD configuration (with corresponding Front to Rear Torque Distribution) to achieve maximum acceleration at a given speed.
+In RELEASE 8.0, DYNATUNE-XL DDM documents the effect of Rotational Inertia in the Performance Figure Table. |